askap-vast/vaster-webapp/docs/usage.md

 ![Rate Candidate - Create Tag](images/usage/rate_candidate/create_tag.png "Rate Candidate Create Tag")

-Please note that the web application has a number of Tags loaded by default on initial startup.
+Please note that the web application has a number of tags loaded by default on initial startup.
 This list can be found in the Django database migration file:

 `ywangvaster_webapp/candidate_app/migrations/0005_create_tags.py`

 Classification tags are global and can be accessed for all projects and users.
 At the moment, tags can only be deleted from the Django admin page.